phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_rmsd.md

 toc_sticky: true
 ---

 In this tutorial, we will demonstrate how to apply the Kabsch algorithm to compute the RMSD between two protein structures.
-In particular, we will show how to compare the experimentally validated structure of the SARS-CoV spike protein against the structures that we predicted in our previous homology modeling.
+In particular, we will show how to compare the experimentally validated structure of the SARS-CoV-2 spike protein against the structures that we predicted in our previous homology modeling.

+## Getting started

 In this tutorial, we will first use ProDy, our featured software resource for this module.
 ProDy is an open-source Python package that allows users to perform protein structural dynamics analysis.
 Its flexibility allows users to select specific parts or atoms of the structure for conducting normal mode analysis and structure comparison.